GraemeMalcolm/AI-102/instructions/02-cognitive-services-security.md

 6. When prompted, enter some text and review the language that is detected by the service.
 For example, try entering "Hello", "Bonjour", and "Hola".
 7. When you have finished testing the application, enter "quit" to stop the program.

+## More information

+For more information about securing cognitive services, see the [Cognitive Services security documentation](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-security).